“Here’s my card, let’s keep in touch.”

 The reality is, we have a very short time to make an impression.
 At networking events, or a chance meeting, you can be lucky to get 5 minutes of quality conversation time.
 (There’s a reason the “elevator speech” is supposed to be short and to the point!)
 The idea of exchanging business cards is so that you can follow up and continue the conversation and/or establish legit ways to stay in touch and foster a relationship.

 I’ve attended a decent number of networking events since I started my business and I notice issues with business cards right away because (obviously) it’s my business to do so.
-BUT, I can’t tell you how many times I’ve been thwarted in an attempt to connect on a social platform, refer someone, or simply follow up by lack of info on a business card … and that means someone’s losing potential clients/customers which means lost money.
+BUT, I can’t tell you how many times I’ve been thwarted in an attempt to connect on a social platform, refer someone, or simply been unable to properly follow up because of a lack of info on a business card … and that means someone’s losing potential clients/customers … which means lost money.

 Make Your Business Card Work Smarter & Harder